 Yes, all travelers to Russia require a visa before departure.
 We will send our recommendations on how to obtain your tourist visa in the Adventure Advice Memo that also includes air booking information.
-Cost for the visa should run about $150 plus the service fee of any company you choose to help process your visa.
+Cost for the visa itself on our last departure came to about $150, plus the service fee for the visa processing company.

 What about the walks?

 We generally walk at a pace of 2 to 3 miles per hour.
 In most cases, we are not “strolling.”
 We are walking at a relaxed but steady pace.
 Your experience will be significantly affected by your level of physical fitness.
 The success of the walks is therefore predicated upon walkers having this minimum level of fitness.
 If not walking regularly at home, we strongly recommend that you make a priority of “training” beforehand in order to both enjoy the trip and avoid medical issues due to overexertion.
 If you have questions about your ability to participate, please talk with our office at 1.800.779.0353.

 We have adopted a walk difficulty rating system which contains a numeric indicator for trail incline and an alpha indicator for trail terrain.
 The explanation for this system is presented below:

 1. Very small hills or very little stair climbing.
 Cumulative elevation gain from Starting Point: up to 200 feet.

 2. Some moderate hills and stair climbing.
 Cumulative elevation gain from Starting Point: 200-1000 feet.